telekom/census-income-lightgbm/README.md

 1. `preprocess.ipynb`: download, explore and preprocess the data
 2. `simple_train.py`: do hyperparameter search with Optuna
 3. `optuna_vis.ipynb`: print and visualize optuna results
-4. `save_train.py`: fit LightGBM on full dataset with best hyperparameter-set
+4. `save_train.py`: fit LightGBM on full dataset with best hyperparameter-set - this is an extension of `simple_train.py` and adds the option to store the model with the best hyperparameter set - therefore there is a lot of redundancy with `simple_train.py`
 5. `shap_values.ipynb`: calculate and visualize shap values / feature importance
 6. `optuna.db`: this was intentionally placed in git to be able to visualize the results directly using `optuna_vis.ipynb`